 Response: The permittee concurs with this condition and will comply with the conditions in the State Special Use Permit, with the conditions of the State Department of Health, Clean Air Branch, Noncovered Source Permit and applicable governmental requirements.
 The permittee submitted a renewal modification application for a Covered Source Permit as required, to the State Department of Health (DOH).
 By letter dated July 21, 2008, DOH acknowledged receipt of permittee's permit renewal-modification application.
-DOH confirmed via email on April 28, 2014, that permittee follow the guidelines of covered source permit 0386-02-C issued on June 12.
-2008.
+DOH confirmed via email on April 28, 2014, that permittee follow the guidelines of covered source permit 0386-02-C issued on June 12, 2008.
 See attached Attachment "2".

 DOH notified the permittee by letter dated December 9, 2013, that a new National Pollutant Discharge Elimination System (NPDES) permit was granted for stormwater discharge in accordance with Hawai'i Administration Rules, Title 11, Chapter 55, Appendix B which became effective December 9, 2013.
-The NPDES Permit extension is in progress with the State Department of Health.
+The NPDES Permit extension was approved by the State Department of Health in August 2022 and expires on January 14, 2027.
 See Attachment "3".